Alltagsküche

 - 1

-Peel the carrots and onion, then finely dice them.
+Peel the carrots and onion, then dice them finely and evenly.
+Smaller pieces cook more reliably with the rice.

 - 2